top of page

 Route History

-Planning took a considerable step forward in 1960 when Lanarkshire County Council, with support from the Scottish Development Department (SDD), commissioned a full-scale traffic survey centred on the Hamilton area.
-Its purpose: to identify possible solutions to the worsening congestion problem.
+Considerable progress was made in 1960 when Lanark County Council, with support from the Scottish Development Department (SDD), commissioned a full-scale traffic survey centered on the Hamilton area.
 It was found that around 20,000 vehicles per day were travelling through Hamilton and this was expected to increase to around 65,000 by 1980.
-The construction of a "Special Road" was therefore recommended on a line through the Clyde Valley to the north of all four towns.
-This route would be made up of two and three lane carriageways built to rural motorway standards and tie in with the dual carriageway sections of A74 at Calderpark in the north and Draffan in the south.
-Shortly after the traffic survey was completed, engineering consultant Babtie Shaw and Morton was appointed as project designer.
+The construction of a motorway was recommended on a line through the Clyde Valley to the north of the four towns.

 M74 Construction Summary